micmejia/bible-dump/NKJV/Numbers/Num 23.md

 Then Balak said to Balaam, "Please come, I will take you to another place; perhaps it will please God that you may curse them for me from there."

 ###### 28
-So Balak took Balaam to the top of Peor, that overlooks the [^g]wasteland.
+So Balak took Balaam to the top of Peor, that overlooks the wasteland.

 ###### 29
 Then Balaam said to Balak, "Build for me here seven altars, and prepare for me here seven bulls and seven rams."